francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 5. lol the first time I ran my PATCH route to move a Task from one Category to another worked flawlessly the first time I tried it.
 Nothing but net on that one, buddy!
 6. I want to figure out validation and more friendly and informative exception handling.
 First stop is checking out Pipes in NestJS.
 ParseIntPipe is a good first step.
 7. Oh, wait.
 What's better than writing ParseIntPipe for every route in the Controllers?
 Using global pipes and setting [transform to true](https://docs.nestjs.com/techniques/validation#transform-payload-objects), of course!
 8. Figuring out validation for my DTO classes using class-validator decorators.
 Now I can whitelist (or as they say nowadays, allowlist).
+Tried to use the node module `config` to define the max lengths of Task/Category titles but ran into problems with module exports whose fixes started killing my TypeScript server so I gave up on that.
+9. Added some basic exception throwing for when Categories and Tasks aren't available when the user needs them.